chemfiles/chemfiles/README.md

 [3 clauses BSD license](LICENSE).
 By contributing to Chemfiles, you agree to distribute your contributions under the same license.

-Chemfiles depends on multiple external libraries, which are distributed [their respective licenses](external/README.md).
+Chemfiles depends on multiple external libraries, which are distributed under [their respective licenses](external/README.md).
 All external libraries licenses should be compatible with chemfiles's 3 clauses BSD.
 One notable execption depending on your use case is [Gemmi](https://gemmi.readthedocs.io) which is distributed